Beginnings of Identity Politics

 A later example is intersectional feminist group Guerrilla Girls, who have taken to the streets, putting up stickers, posters, and street projects in cities all over the world since 1985.
 The Guerrilla Girls' street interventions aim to highlight issues of injustice and inequality (both on the basis of gender and race) in the art world.
 For instance, in 1989, the group rented advertising spaces on buses in New York City in which they inserted posters they had made calling attention to the fact that at the Metropolitan Museum of Art, "less than 5% of the artists in the Modern Art sections are women, but 85% of the nudes are female."

-Even when not literally on the street, artists engaged in identity politics still "intervene" in the expected viewer/artist relationship.
-Cuban-born American artist Ana Mendieta's 1973 multi-media installation and performance Untitled (Rape Scene), for example, was a feminist piece created to foreground the high incidence of rapes and murders of women that were occurring on the University of Iowa campus while she was in attendance there.
-Audience members arrived via an elevator to be immediately confronted with the scene within the confines of a regular apartment, forcing them to contemplate a realistic scene of rape outside the distancing space of the gallery.
+Even when not literally on the street, artists engaged in Identity Art still "intervene" in the expected viewer/artist relationship.
+Cuban-American artist Ana Mendieta's 1973 multi-media installation and performance Untitled (Rape Scene), for example, was a feminist piece created to foreground the high incidence of rapes and murders of women that were occurring on the University of Iowa campus while she was in attendance there.
+Audience members arrived via an elevator to be immediately confronted with the scene within the confines of a regular apartment, forcing them to contemplate a realistic scene of rape outside the distancing and "safe" space of a gallery.
 It was also possible that members of the campus community not aware of the performance could enter and think it the aftermath of a real assault, blurring the line between art and real experience to highlight the urgency of the issue and the reality of being a woman at the time.

 Disabled artists have also made regular interventions into the relationship between art and audience.
 An important early work of the Disability Arts movement is English artist Tony Heaton's 1989 sculptural intervention titled Wheelchair Entrance.
 The work was composed of a wooden board labelled "wheelchair entrance" which was hung across a gallery doorway at a height that blocked ambulatory visitors but permitted entrance beneath it to anyone in a wheelchair.
 The work acted as a simple but effective means by which to make gallery visitors aware of architectural barriers to mobility.
 Moreover, it encouraged an embodied engagement with disability and mobility barriers, by forcing ambulatory visitors to confront a moment of physical limitation without attempting to explain or analyze the encounter, simply allowing it to create meaning through the perspective of the body.
 This piece reflects the social model of disability now prevalent in civic and political discourse - the idea that it is not someone's body which disables them, but the society around them.
 A person is prevented from entering a building not by because they use a wheelchair, for example, but because there is no ramp.
 Heaton's intervention in the space reflects this, with the space "othering" ambulatory visitors and preventing their easy access.